xadhrit/terra/README.md

 ```

 #### Note

+For `Twitter` Credentials :

 You need credentials which are listed in twitter.yml file in creds folder for using terra.

 You can find more about Twitter Api and Access Tokens on <a href="https://developer.twitter.com/en/docs"> Twitter's Developer Portal
 </a>

+For `Instagram` Credentails:

+Put your Instagram's username and password in `creds/insta.yml` file.
+And you are good to go.

 ## Usage :